woleet/woleet-cli/README.md

 Note: tags are added to the anchors according to the name of sub-folders

+### S3 support

+When filling --s3AccessKeyID, --s3SecretAccessKey, --s3Bucket and --s3Endpoint you will not have to specify --directory.

+In that configuration, woleet-cli will anchor/sign all files in the inputed bucket (regex still works), that process can be long because files will be downloaded to calculate their hashes.
+Receipts and pending files will be stored along original files in the S3 bucket.

+When using an S3-like directory, we advise to not use the --strict parameter as it will download all files at each run.

 ### Limitations

 * All files and folders beginning by '.' or finished by '.(anchor|signature)-(receipt|pending).json' are ignored